Q42/HackingTigrinya/README.md

 Tensorflow Serving runs in a separate Docker container.

-First we need to export the trained model by running `./export-model.sh` from within the Docker container.
+First we need to export the trained model by running `./export-model.sh` from within the "training Docker container".
 At the end of the `./export-model.sh` step above the exported model is uploaded to a GCP bucket: `gs://hacking-tigrinya-enti-cloud/output-enti/[timestamp]`.

 Everything else regarding inference with help of Tensorflow Serving can be found in the folder [inference](inference).